Paramee-Saejia/exam3/README.md

 Driver : class is inherit from Person , add vehicle attribute
    - deliver method can input mechandis obj and return string about sending

-DeliveryOrder Class: create order object
+DeliveryOrder Class: create order object for manage order ex. manage reciever status

 in main code
--- collec list : collec order
-we create 2 Customer
+-- collec list for  collec order we create 2 Customer
 1 driver
-and create 2 order from each cutomers and add it to collec list
+and create 2 order from each cutomers and add it to collec list and add code for your giving paruj process

+- Project structure
+exam3
+|- process.py -- main code
+|- readme.md -- descripe code
+|- image.png -- picture for output of code

+ - How to run
+   run processing.py is main file for working

+project is 100 % correctly